brigadecore/kashti/docs/install.md

 To install the Brigade UI to a Kubernetes cluster:

 1. [Install Brigade](https://github.com/Azure/brigade)
 2. Get the IP address or hostname of the Brigade API service.
-You can often do this with `helm status brigade`
+You can often do this with `helm status brigade-server`
 3. Clone this repo and `cd` into the root of the repo
 3. Install the chart: `helm install chart/kashti --brigade.apiServer=http://IP:7745`, where IP is the IP or hostname of the Brigade API service.
 See Option 1 and Option 2 below to